-2.1 Overview Of Sasak Demonstratives
+2.1 Overview OfSasak Demonstratives

-Demonstratives in Sasak language includes in person oriented -system with three way-distinctions; the proximity which relates to closeness of object to the speaker, medial which relates to the closeness of object to the hearer, and distal which relates to the far away object from both speakers and hearer.
+Demonstratives in the Sasak language include in person-oriented -system with three way-distinctions; the proximity, which relates to the closeness of the object to the speaker; medial, which relates to the closeness of the object to the hearer; and distal, which relates to the far-away object from both speakers and hearer.
 Sasak language has six dialects with the same concept of demonstratives in each dialect.
 What makes them different is the syntactic categorization of demonstratives.
-For instance, Nggeto-Nggete dialect of Sasak language has six syntactic categories of demonstratives while other dialects such as Menu-Meni, Ngeno-Ngene, Meriaq-Meriqu, Meno-Mene, and Kuto-Kute have seven categories of demonstratives; Nggeto-Nggete dialect does not have referential demonstratives (Sutarman and Hanafi, 2020).
+For instance, the Nggeto-Nggetedialect of the Sasak language has six syntactic categories of demonstratives, while other dialects such as Menu-Meni, Ngeno-Ngene, Meriaq-Meriqu, Meno-Mene, and Kuto-Kute have seven categories of demonstratives; Nggeto-Nggetedialect does not have referential demonstratives (Sutarman and Hanafi, 2020).

-Syntactically, Sasak demonstratives are divided into seven demonstrative categories, which indicate that the language has more categories than those proposed, by Diessel (1999) and Dixon (1988).
+Syntactically, Sasak demonstratives are divided into seven demonstrative categories, which indicate that the language has more categories than those proposed by Diessel (1999) and Dixon (1988).
 Diessel proposes four categorizations of demonstratives, namely, demonstrative pronoun, demonstrative determiner, demonstrative identifier and adverbial demonstrative.
 Meanwhile, Dixon proposes three categorizations: nominal demonstrative, adverbial demonstrative and verbal demonstrative.
-A Sasak demonstrative consists of seven categorizations: demonstrative pronoun, demonstrative determiner, demonstrative adverbial, demonstrative identifier, verbal demonstrative, demonstrative quantifier, and referential demonstrative.
+A Sasak demonstrative consists of seven categorizations: demonstrative pronoun, demonstrative determiner, demonstrative determiner, demonstrative adverbial, demonstrative identifier, verbal demonstrative, demonstrative quantifier, and referential demonstrative.

 Demonstrative pronoun behaves like a determiner and occurs independently at the position of the verb argument.
-Note that nungin (1) is demonstrative pronoun for distal in Menu-Meni dialect of Sasak language.
+Note that nungin (1) is demonstrative pronoun for distal in Menu-Menidialect of Sasak language.